Drulex/StickPass/README.md

    * idUsername: 32 bytes
    * idPassword: 21 bytes
 2. Unlock key size is 7 bytes.
+3. No mechanisms implemented to prevent EEPROM corruption.
+This means that if you remove power during an EEPROM write cycle your data WILL be corrupted.

 ## Next version
 I already have some ideas for the next iteration the main ones being: